Let Us Customize the Perfect Luxury Tanzania Safari

 The Ngorongoro Conservation Area (NCA) is home to the famous Ngorongoro Crater.
 Nearly 100 square miles in diameter, the Crater is breathtaking both from above and within.
 Here, you’ll find a large population of resident and migratory wildlife including lions, hyenas, jackals, elephants, buffalo, eland and myriad other plains game.
 Importantly, this is probably the only place you’ll be able to see the rare black rhinoceros in Tanzania.
 Birding in the Crater is also fantastic – many species can be spotted, from rosy-throated longclaws to kori bustards.
 Game drives are how the Crater is explored, and we recommend getting the earliest start possible to enjoy the morning light and for a more exclusive experience.

 Outside the crater, the NCA offers lush forests, vast plains, cultural interactions with the Maasai, other volcanic craters of special interest to hikers, walking safaris and visits to Olduvai Gorge – one of the world’s most important anthropological sites.
+Many of our Tanzania sample itineraries include time in the Ngorongoro Conservation area.
+View sample itineraries here.

 Located between Ngorongoro Crater and the Serengeti National Park is Olduvai Gorge, the site of many famous discoveries into the origins of humankind.
 Louis and Mary Leakey spent much of their lifetimes digging here and made many finds including the fossilized bones of Australopithecus boisei, dated to 1.75 million years ago.
-Olduvai is an incredibly landmark in the history of paleontology.
+Olduvai is an incredible landmark in the history of paleontology.
 Visitors can see ancient hominid footprints, diggings and interesting geology, along with replica hominid fossils as well as ancient animal fossils in the museum.
 During the seasonal rains, great herds of wildebeest come to calve nearby, and birds are a constant presence outside the museum.

 Serengeti National Park